-Suppose that $f: \mathbb{R} \to \mathbb{R}$ is the probability density function for the continuous random variable X, and that the mean μ , exists (and is finite).
-We would like to measure how far a "typical" value of X is from μ .
-One way to measure this distance is $(X - \mu)^2$; we square the difference so as to measure all distances as positive.
-The expected value of this quantity is the square root we "correct for" the original square, so that the units of σ are the same as the units of X, and σ measures a "typical distance from μ " instead of a typical squared distance.
-The standard deviation is very useful in statistical analysis.
+If f is a probability density function for a random variable X, with mean $\mu$ , we would like to measure how far a "typical" value of X is from $\mu$ .
+One way to measure this distance is $(X - \mu)^2$ ; we square the difference so as to measure all distances as positive.
+To get the typical such squared distance, we compute the mean.
+For two dice, for example, we get